 The Warrants are not and will not be qualified for sale by a prospectus under the securities laws of any province or territory of Canada.
+This Base Prospectus is not, and under no circumstances is to be construed as, an advertisement or a public offering of the Warrants in Canada.
 Any offer or sale of the Warrants in any province or territory of Canada will only be made on a private placement basis, under an exemption from the requirement to prepare and file a prospectus with the relevant securities regulatory authorities.
 The Warrants will be subject to statutory hold periods in most Canadian jurisdictions.
 Any resale of the notes in Canada is restricted and must be made under applicable securities laws, which may vary depending on the relevant jurisdiction, and which may require resales to be made under available statutory exemptions or under a discretionary exemption granted by the applicable Canadian securities regulatory authority.
+No securities regulatory authority has expressed an opinion about these securities and it is an offence to claim otherwise.
 Each purchaser of the Warrants, Manager of an issue of Warrants, and each further Manager appointed under the Programme, will be required to represent and agree, and will be deemed to have represented and agreed, that: